-- Thick polar-fleece jacket (preferred) or thick woolen jumper
+- Polar-fleece jacket (preferred) or thick woolen jumper

-- Polypropylene thermal underwear – 3 long sleeved tops and 2 pairs of long johns
+- 2 polypropylene thermal long sleeved tops and a pair of long-johns

 - Beanie and/or balaclava

-- Shorts and/or light cotton trousers for daytime walking
+- Shorts and light cotton trousers for daytime walking

 - Water bottle – at least 1.5 litres